 PLEASE NOTE: The requirements for admission to this program are very specific and exceptions or substitutions to prerequisites and qualifications are not allowed.
 This is one of the most frequent questions from prospective students each year and often leads to applications which are immediately disqualified upon arrival.
 Please double-check all the requirements before making application.
 Our frequently asked questions may also be helpful.

 It will be helpful if you have the following information ready before starting the online application:

-Please write a brief (2-3 paragraphs) summary of reasons why you wish to enter the nuclear medicine technology program and include future plans or desired employment, career goals, etc.
+Personal statement: Please write a brief (2-3 paragraphs) summary of reasons why you wish to enter the nuclear medicine technology program and include future plans or desired employment, career goals, etc.

+Review the technical standards and requirements.
 Upon acceptance into the program, students are required to acknowledge they meet these technical standards by signing the technical standards acknowledgement form.

 3901 Rainbow Blvd